The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 Offers Telehealth

-Yuebing Li is a Neurologist in Cleveland, Ohio.
+Yuebing Li is a Neurologist practicing medicine in Cleveland, Ohio.
 Dr. Li is rated as an Advanced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Myasthenia Gravis, Continuous Muscle Fiber Activity Hereditary, Isaacs' Syndrome, and Peripheral Neuropathy.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Peripheral Neuropathy, Familial Neurocardiogenic Syncope, and Continuous Muscle Fiber Activity Hereditary.
+Dr. Li is board certified in American Board Of Electrodiagnostic Medicine, 2005.

 Advanced in Potassium-Aggravated Myotonia